LLNL/Caliper/doc/sphinx/configuration.rst

    Set to "1" or "true" to activate the OpenMP tools interface in the OpenMP runtime.
 This is required for the ompt service.
-It is only necessary to set this if the OpenMP runtime is first initialized before the ompt service is initialized, otherwise ompt will activate the OpenMP tools interface automatically.
+It is only necessary to set this if the OpenMP runtime is first initialized before the ompt service is initialized, otherwise the `ompt` service will activate the OpenMP tools interface automatically.
 When set to "0" or "false" Caliper will not use the OpenMP tools interface.
 See :ref:`ompt <ompt-service>`

 Configuration variables
 ........................................